 Often referred to as ‘the windmill’ it depicts two colossal slabs leaning into each other as intersecting welded beams seem to precariously balance on either side in a moment of arrested motion.

 6. Agora by Magdalena Abakanowicz

-Like many other pieces in Chicago Magdalena Abakanowicz’s figures invite visitors to interact and walk through becoming part of the artwork themselves.
+Like many other pieces in Chicago Magdalena Abakanowicz’s Agora invites visitors to interact and walk through the figures becoming part of the artwork themselves.
 It is displayed in Chicago’s Grant Park permanently on loan from the Polish Ministry of Culture.

 Artist: Magdalena Abakanowicz

 Location: South end of Grant Park, Chicago

 The Four Seasons mosaic by Marc Chagall was gifted to the City of Chicago by American stockbroker Frederick H. Prince in 1974.
 It is composed of thousands of inlaid chips in over 250 colors and depicts six scenes of Chicago with animals, flowers, people, and elements of the different seasons.